‘99 Move Engine Rebuild

 The vision is to have a fun, quirky, small and light on fuel run around.
 The SUV is a bit heavy on cost per km.
 Roughly 150K kilometers on the dial and showing wear in all the common places.

-I’ve taken out the engine and gearbox and cleaned all the parts I could in the ultrasonic as I was cleaning and gathering information on where to source parts.
-Turns out its quite difficult this side of the world (and pretty sure around the globe)!
+I’ve taken out the engine and gearbox and cleaned all the parts I could in the ultrasonic.
+As I was cleaning and gathering information on where to source parts, it turns out its quite difficult this side of the world (and pretty sure around the globe)!

 Many hours spent phoning, scouring classifieds, and messaging part-stores.
 I then get recommended to a guy that is an independent daihatsu dealer - i phone him up and “wow!
 The search is over!
 He has parts!”.